(Jump directly to our heat pump price data)

 But in short, a heat pump is essentially a two way air conditioner.
+So you can use it to replace your current heating and cooling system.
 In fact, we think they should probably be re-named “two way air conditioners” because people are already familiar and comfortable with air conditioners and because heat pumps are identical to an air-conditioner and are used as air conditioners in the summer.
 The only difference is that heat pumps can also run in reverse.
 In this mode (heating), they suck heat out of the outdoors and throw it in your room (air conditioners suck heat out of your room and throw it outside) — hence the name heat pump, they pump heat from one place to another.

 They do this by moving a refrigerant (a liquid that can get very cold) around coils of pipes and by blowing air, via a fan, through the coils.
 In “heating mode” the refrigerant is cooled to very low temperatures and sent outdoors, where it picks up some heat from the outside (because it’s colder than the outside air), and then compressed to heat up and sent through coils inside, where a blower fan (“air handler”) blows air through it, which heats up the air, and that air is sent via vents throughout your home or building.

 Why Heat Pumps Work in Cold Climates

 Because the refrigerant is cooled to extremely cold temperates (-37 F) modern heat pumps can supply heat to your home just fine at outside temperatures as low as -13 F. You can read more about this in our detailed article on heat pumps vs furnaces.